CroodSolutions/CTRL-ESC-HOST/2 - Kiosk Playbook/2- Third-Party Windows Kiosk Software/3 - Internal Discovery and Recon/README.md

 ### Basic Host Info

- - SystemInfo (make note of "Domain:" as an input for basic AD recon)
+ - systeminfo (make note of "Domain:" as an input for basic AD recon)
+ - echo %COMPUTERNAME%
+ - echo %USERNAME%
+ - echo %USERDOMAIN%
+ - echo %LOGONSERVER%
+ - whoami /all
+ - whoami /fqdn
+ - wmic os get caption,version,buildnumber
+ - net config workstation

+**Note** that whoami always gets hit by EDR, so when in doubt try it via ftp.exe with the "!" to prepend the commands.

 ### Passive Network Discovery